Semantic Mapping Strategy

 Aligning Third-Party Ontologies

-Our common reference model provides authoritative semantics to external concept definitions.
+Our common semantic reference model (HRIO) provides the shared meanings to which external concept definitions can be mapped.
 When another ontology defines ont:Human, it may be semantically aligned with our hrio:Person.
-To make this relationship explicit, a hriv:hasExactMeaning link can be asserted—either by the Health-RI mapping team (e.g., in SSSOM format), or by the owners of the external ontology within their artifact—signifying that the external concept carries the same meaning.
+To make this relationship explicit, a hriv:hasExactMeaning link can be asserted—either by the Health-RI mapping team (e.g., in SSSOM format), or by the owners of the external ontology within their artifact—signifying that the external concept's intended semantics are fully and precisely defined by that linked HRIO meaning.

 There are two possible approaches for creating and maintaining such mappings: